 The climate crisis may seem overwhelming and insurmountable.
 Recent stories show how people around the world, especially children, are facing anxiety and depression in the face of an existential crisis.
 It’s true that we’re facing an unprecedented global challenge.
 But many scholars and professionals across all fields and sectors see opportunity in climate crisis solutions.

-If ignored, the climate crisis will have catastrophic impact.
-If addressed properly, the climate crisis could fuel a transition to an even more prosperous world than we enjoy now.
+If ignored, the climate crisis will have a catastrophic impact.
+If addressed properly, the climate crisis could fuel a transition to a more prosperous world.

 Impact investing increasingly shifts how the world’s wealth is entrusted to enterprises and projects that protect our natural environment and prioritize human well-being.
-The Green New Deal outlines how a radical sustainability shift will provide jobs, social services, and improve quality of life for all Americans, and for those around the world affected by our consumer behavior.
+The Green New Deal outlines how a radical sustainability shift will provide jobs, improve quality of life for all Americans, and improve life for those around the world affected by our reckless consumer behavior.

 The Global Commission on Adaptation recently released a report on the “triple dividend,” explaining how investment in disaster risk management can yield major financial gains by avoiding economic losses, encouraging innovation, and providing social and environmental benefits.
 We’re talking trillions between 2020 and 2030.

 The climate crisis is an opportunity to review the way we live and to improve strained systems.
 Humans face an unprecedented challenge.
 As of 1880, temperature patterns and atmospheric CO2 concentrations were in sync with hundreds of thousands of years of historical fluctuations.
 In the blink of an eye in the course of human civilization, industrialization altered the fabric of human activity.